 This information may be retained on a data base.
-It is the Primary Bidder's responsibility to ensure that they are compliant with data protection legislation in relation to data given to the Programme Administrator.
+It is the Primary Bidder's responsibility to ensure that they are compliant with all relevant legislation including but not limited to data protection legislation in relation to data given to the Programme Administrator.